Students with Disabilities Policy

 Scope:

-All students with a disability that affects their studies.
+This policy applies to all students with a disability that affects their studies, and all staff with student contact.

 Statement:

-Students who wish to have disabilities taken into account in relation to their studies are responsible for discussing this with the Dean of Academic Administration and/or their Course Advisor at the earliest possible opportunity.
-This should be done before the second week of the semester in which the student commences studies.
+Current students who wish to have disabilities taken into account in relation to their studies are responsible for discussing this with the Dean of Students and/or their Course Advisor at the earliest possible opportunity.

 • provide evidence of the diagnosis already in the possession of the student, including, if possible, recommended support strategies for effective learning; or

-• at his or her own expense, arrange for a report from an appropriately qualified specialist (e.g. doctor, psychologist, educational psychologist, or psychiatrist) which sets out the nature of the condition, and suggests a recommended learning support strategy, (e.g. additional time for exams, reading or the completion of assessment tasks, additional lighting, special seating, etc.);
+• at his or her own expense, arrange for a report from an appropriately qualified specialist (e.g. doctor, psychologist, educational psychologist, or psychiatrist) which sets out the nature of the condition, and suggests a recommended learning support strategy, (including but not limited to additional time for exams, reading or the completion of assessment tasks, additional lighting or special seating,);

 and